 5. No need to go overboard with alcohol

 If you’re concerned about the cost of hosting an open bar, or with guests getting out of hand there are other options to consider.

 My favorite way to offer alcohol is through signature cocktails.
 They add style and show off your personalities at a fraction of the price.
 An alternative is to serve only beer and wine.
 It’s sophisticated and inviting but keeps the cost within your control.

 It’s also recommended to shut down the bar at least an hour before guests head home.
 Remember, as a host, you can be held legally responsible for drunk drivers leaving your event.

 6. Give guests a break from dancing

-Limit yourself to letting a few people make toasts, including the host, maid of honor and best man.
+Limit toasts to include the host(s), maid of honor and best man.
 Short and sweet is much preferred over long and drawn out inside jokes that the rest of your attendees don’t understand.

-Skip traditional wedding fanfare if you have no interest in it, or create your own ways to celebrate and add your own flare and personality into traditions.
-Making things your own is way more fun, and it’s what guests will remember the most about your big day.
+Skip traditional wedding fanfare if you have no interest in it, or create your own ways to celebrate and add your own personality into traditions.
+Doing things your own is way more fun, and it’s what guests will remember the most about your big day.

 Regardless of what you do or don’t do, take time on the big day to soak it all in!
 You’ll be busy the entire day, and time will fly by.
 The way I recommend slowing down for a moment is by going out for a few minutes at sunset with your photographer and spouse.
 You’ll have a few minutes away from guests to breathe it all in and get gorgeous photographs.
 Let loose and enjoy your celebration!

 Save this post on Pinterest with the image below.